 Volt is a unique adaptation to the sport of hockey as it allows participants who have more complex needs – particularly those with limited upper mobility, to be able to play the sport that extends beyond other adaptive variations of hockey today (including sledge hockey and wheelchair hockey).
 Volt is played as a 3 vs 3 game on an indoor gym or court using specially designed hockey sport chairs.
 The chairs are battery operated and are controlled with a joystick.
 This allows virtually any person living with mobility limitations the ability to play the sport of hockey independently.

 Volt opens the door for more children and community members to be able to play a sport that they otherwise would not be able to because of physical limitations due to their disability.

-Variety Alberta is working with Variety Village in Ontario to bring Volt Hockey to Alberta, so every child can have an opportunity to play the sport of hockey regardless of what their disability may be.
+Alberta is the second province in our country to host Volt.
+We believe that every child should have an opportunity to play sports regardless of what their disability may be.

 Volt programming will start in winter 2021 in both Calgary and Edmonton.
 Programming will be offered for children in the following age groupings: 6-8 years; 9-12 years; 13-17 years with an added 18+ league.
 Given this is a new program to Alberta, we will run a pilot in both program in the winter as a 6 week program with additional “try it” sessions for all communities to learn and try the sport.

 If you are interested in learning more about Volt or are wanting to sign up for the pilot in either Calgary or Edmonton, please fill out the REGISTRATION FORM below to sign up.